Jaydee8652/EspressoBatch/README.md

 Summary files are produced at the end of each calculation by 'extract_energy.py' Saves the final energy to 'Sanity_Input_Files/sanity_sheet.csv' in Ry and Kcal mol^-1 molecule^-1.

- - 0:
-"Speed dial" for all processes in sequence
  ```

 The energies of each refcode can then be inspected manually, and those considered implausible removed from 'cifs/validated' to avoid wasting effort.